 The Artist’s Manifesto is a short book about staying true to our art and making the living we deserve.
 It is a call to Artists and Creatives like you to create from the heart with passion and integrity, disregarding the need for applause and recognition.

 What’s Your Background?

 I left school at 15 and began an apprenticeship as an electrician – turns out I was good at it.
 After a brief stint in Philadelphia drinking my ass off, I returned home to start my own business at age 26.

 I operated that business quite successfully for 16 years, counting Intel and US Government as clients.
 The business kept moving reasonably well through the crash in 2008 but by 2010 work had dried up.
 With big debt and no work, I had to shut the doors.

 Everything I had built was gone.
 However, I had found a new passion – writing.
 So I decided this would be my new direction.

 The last 10 years have given me a new perspective, one I wouldn’t change for any money.
 It’s been the foundation for huge personal growth and a basis for my writing.

 What Do You Write About?

-The basis for the content I share is found in philosophy and the science of psychology, so no pseudoscience stuff here.
+The basis for the content I share is found in philosophy and the science of psychology, so no pseudoscience or pop psychology stuff here.
 I will attempt always to bring you the facts in a way that you can easily digest and implement.